 Please Note: A parent MUST accompany all children, and the responsibility for supervision and costs of ALL children remains with the parents.

 If you are a young adult with Aspergers aged 18 to 35 years having left school, then this group may suit your needs.
-Meetings are held in the Eastern suburbs on the 4th Thursday of the month, February to November except public holidays.
+Meetings are held in the South Eastern suburbs on the 4th Thursday of the month, February to November except public holidays.
 Occasional social outings are arranged from this group.
 Meet other young adults, participate in discussions that determine your own life, and listen to the occasional speaker in a friendly inclusive environment.

 Parents and carers do not attend this group, and are welcome to attend the Parents & Carers of Young Adults Group.

 Young Adults with lived experience run all meetings, and will welcome new attendees.
 It is expected that group members independently manage their own email to and from the Young Adults group.